david-fong/okiidoku/writings/old-ideas/old-ideas.md

 # Old Ideas

+## Learnings

+- I deliberately turned of inter-procedural optimization for debug builds because it was starting to take around 10 seconds each time.
+The runtime speed impact is slightly below a 10% hit.
+  - An alternative approach could be to have a separate build configuration that only builds order=3.
+It could be for "first-pass" testing, which would probably be faster to do IPO on.
+I didn't try implementing this because I'm still to lazy to figure out / learn how to make a good CMake interface for selecting grid orders to compile.

 ## Not Possible (?)

 - what: try using the GCC "section" function attribute to put same-order code in the same section.
 Ex. "text-okiidoku-o3".
 Test this on an older commit and see how it goes.
 May want to get rid of usages of `[[gnu::hot/cold]]`.